Red Sox-Yanks to play Friday; Judge among positive tests

 NEW YORK (AP) — The Red Sox and Yankees will play Friday night after a game scheduled for Thursday was postponed due to an outbreak in New York's clubhouse that will sideline six players, including All-Star slugger Aaron Judge.

 Judge, third baseman Gio Urshela and catcher Kyle Higashioka were added to the COVID-19 injured list Friday, joining pitchers Jonathan Loaisiga, Nestor Cortes Jr. and Wandy Peralta.
-Loaisiga went on the IL Saturday when New York was in Houston, and Cortes and Peralta were added Thursday.
+Loaisiga went on the IL last weekend when New York was in Houston, and Cortes and Peralta were added Thursday.

 Additionally, first baseman Luke Voit was added to the injured list Friday with a bone bruise in his left knee.

-New York promoted four players from Triple-A Scranton/Wilkes-Barre on Friday: first baseman Chris Gittens, infielder Hoy Park, outfielder Greg Allen and catcher Rob Brantly.
+New York promoted four players from Triple-A Scranton/Wilkes-Barre: first baseman Chris Gittens, infielder Hoy Park, outfielder Greg Allen and catcher Rob Brantly.
 Outfielder Trey Amburgey was called up Thursday, when left-hander Zack Britton was also activated from the 10-day injured list.

 “We’re really excited to go take the field tonight and have an opportunity to go up against the first-place team in our division,” manager Aaron Boone said.
 “And we expect to go play well.”

 At least one of Judge, Urshela and Higashioka was not vaccinated, the Yankees said.
-Boone said he expects each of the COVID-positive players to be out at least 10 days from the time of their positive test.
+Boone said he expects each of the players who tested positive to be out at least 10 days from the time of their positive test.
 Some of the players are experiencing mild symptoms, but Boone said none has gotten seriously ill.

 Yankees ace Gerrit Cole compared the news to being struck by “an invisible, microscopic truck."